 Both play a vital role in a well-rounded security plan and vulnerability management, and knowing which to use and when to use it is important.

-A vulnerability assessment determines the extent of the vulnerability of a system and what it might susceptible to.
+A vulnerability assessment determines the extent of the vulnerability of a system and what it might be susceptible to.
 Such an assessment delivers a list of vulnerabilities along with an estimate of how extensive and how severe the risks are.
 Vulnerability assessments are performed with the help of automation tools and the results are then evaluated.
 Specific recommendations are made, with the most suitable remedy to reduce each risk.

 Penetration testing is less about flagging the potential risk and more about simulating a real attack and analyzing how the system behaves in the event of an attack.
-Existing defences are tested to see if they hold up and path are sought out to see if the protection can be maneuvered about.
+Existing defenses are tested to see if they hold up and path are sought out to see if the protection can be maneuvered about.
 Penetration testing is also done using automation tools.

 The Main Difference